 Mixed fisheries are "fisheries in which more than one species is present and where different species are likely to be caught in the same fishing operation."
-In this specific context, by-catches are not regulated as such, and therefore are not subject to quotas.
-In this specific context, by-catches are not regulated as such, and therefore are not subject to quotas.
+In this specific context, by-catches are not regulatedas such, and therefore are not subject to quotas.